winstonco/314-techfolio/projects/manoa-link.md

 Whenever I worked on something new, if it was a new component, I tried to make it as reusable as possible, with complete documentation on what the component does, its props, and example usage.
 And speaking of components, I tried to have everyone start thinking 'component-wide' instead of 'page-wide' like they were used to.
 If I was making a new page, I started with a wireframe in Figma before actually coding, and I wrote tests for its functionality.

 One area that my teammates _desperately_ needed help was debugging.
-In short, they were completely inexperienced in fixing their code.
 The first thing I noticed, which shocked me, was that my teammates would _never_ log anything to the console.
-They avoided it like how I avoid comments!
-They just didn't know that there even was a console!
+They avoided it like how I avoid comments ([why](https://www.youtube.com/watch?v=Bf7vDBBOBUA))!
+They just didn't know there even was a console!
 And since they had no idea about the console, when they first started debugging, they never opened the DevTools.
 Or when they did, they'd look at the big, red error message but never stop to read it!
 Granted, Meteor's error messages are not always helpful, but there's always something to find in them.

+I tried to show them what to look for in the error message, what they should be logging while developing, and common errors.

 ### Some final remarks